f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-in-azure-with-f5xc-bigip-connector/xc-console-demo-guide.rst

 Create Azure Resource Group and Networks
 =========================================

-1.Create resource group from CLI using the "az group create --name az-xcbotdefense-rg1 --location westus2" command
+1. Create resource group from CLI using the "az group create --name az-xcbotdefense-rg1 --location westus2" command
-2. Next lets create our vnet and subnet resources in that group using the following command "az network vnet create --resource-group az-xcbotdefense-rg1 --name az-xcbotdefense-vnet1  --address-prefixes 10.248.0.0/16 --subnet-name az-xcbotdefense-subnet1 --subnet-prefix 10.248.1.0/24"
+2. Create our vnet and subnet resources in that group using the following command "az network vnet create --resource-group az-xcbotdefense-rg1 --name az-xcbotdefense-vnet1  --address-prefixes 10.248.0.0/16 --subnet-name az-xcbotdefense-subnet1 --subnet-prefix 10.248.1.0/24"

 Create the AKS (Azure Kubernetes Service) Cluster